lvivJavaClub/lvivJavaClub.github.io/_posts/2018-08-02-Event-70-gRPC-Coding-summary.md

 date: 2018-08-02 15:21:00 +0200
 ---

-This week on Java club Last week we finished the implementation of the TTT multiplayer game using gRPC.
+This week on Java club we finished the implementation of the TTT multiplayer game using gRPC.
 Next week - new topic.[]()

 Join us next Thursday, at 10:00 in Jamaika (room 223)